psychemedia/storytelling-notes/curse_of_macha.md

 p45-6

-Otherwise Macha wife of Crund son of Agnoman went thither to race against king Conchobar's horses, for her hus- band had said that his wife was swifter (than they).
+Otherwise Macha wife of Crund son of Agnoman went thither to race against king Conchobar's horses, for her husband had said that his wife was swifter (than they).
 Thus then was the wife , big with child `[P. O'C . explains ionbhadhach by "timely, seasonable, in due time", as if it were derived from inbaid.]`: so she asked a respite till her womb should have fallen and this was not granted to her.
 So then the race was run, and she was the swiftest.
 And — and she said that the Ulaid would abide under feebleness of childbed whensoever need should befall them.
 Wherefore the Ulaid suffered feebleness for the space of a *nomad* from the reign of Conchobar to the reign of Mál son of Rochraide "Great heart".
 And men say that she was Grían Banchure "the Sun of Womanfolk" , daughter of Mider of Brí Léith.
 And after this she died, and her tomb was raised on Ard Macha, and her lamentation was made, and her gravestone was planted.
 Whence Ard Machae "Macha's Height".